 Controllable returns originate from how products are displayed online to how the product is shipped.
 For instance, when products are displayed on your online store with very little context or visuals, a customer may not have enough information to ensure they are ordering the right item or that they even like the item.

-Or, an issue can occur during the retail fulfillment and shipping process, from the item being mis-picked due to poor inventory management or damaged while in transit due to poor packaging materials, or misshipped to the wrong address.
+Or, an issue can occur during the retail fulfillment and shipping process, from the item being mis-picked due to poor inventory management, damaged while in transit due to poor packaging materials, or misshipped to the wrong address.